Zproom/MachineLearning/README.md

    - **Decision Tree**: `python experiments.py`
    - **Neural Network**: `python experiments.py`

-The experiment files use cross-validation to evaluate different hyperparameter configurations and save the results to CSV files in the `data/` directory.
+The experiment files use cross-validation to evaluate different hyperparameter configurations and save the results to .csv files in the `data/` directory.
 The R script `decisiontree/code/analysis.R` can be used to generate convergence plots from the decision tree pruning results.

 ## Technologies Used